-Thoughts, Reflections and Advice from a person with experience in the used car industry.
+Thoughts, Reflections and Advice from a person with experience in computers, financial concepts, and the used car industry.
 Comments and Discussion are welcome.
 Please read Disclaimer Page

 THE TIP YOU HAVE ALL BEEN WAITING FOR